Task force arrest, which confiscates over 1,000 pills, highlights local opioid epidemic

-A recent arrest and the confiscation of over 1,000 pills by the Rome-Floyd Metro Task Force illustrates our local problem with opioids and the underground sales of prescription drugs.
+A recent arrest and the confiscation of over 1,000 pills by the Rome-Floyd Metro Task Force illustrates the local problem with opioids and the underground sales of prescription drugs.

-The assistant commander of the task force, Rome Police Department Sgt.
-Joel Stroupe said they've been seeing a the rise of opioids but recently have also noticed other types of prescription drugs flooding the illegal market.
+The assistant commander of the task force, Rome Police Sgt.
+Joel Stroupe, said they've been seeing a rise of opioids but recently have also noticed other types of prescription drugs flooding the illegal market.

 A recent investigation, beginning in July, took a chunk of pills off the streets Thursday.